Ranking and Selection with Covariates for Personalized Decision Making: Two-Stage Procedures

-The above discussion provides us a rule of thumb for choosing procedures in practice.
-Procedure {\FDHom} may be preferred if either the problem of interest has approximately homoscedastic sampling errors, or the decision maker can tolerate some underachievement relative to the desired unconditional PCS.
-On the other hand, Procedure {\FDHet} may be a better choice if the sampling errors are notably heteroscedastic or if the decision maker is stringent on delivering the unconditional PCS guarantee.
+The above discussion provides us a rule of thumb for choosing the procedures in practice.
+Procedure TS may be preferred if either the problem has approximately homoscedastic errors, or the decision maker can tolerate some underachievement relative to the desired $\PCSE$.
+On the other hand, Procedure TS$^+$ may be a better choice if the errors are notably heteroscedastic or if the decision maker is stringent on delivering the $\PCSE$ guarantee.